erhanua/city-explorer/README.md

 ## Architecture

-**Technologies and Tools:**
+### Technologies and Tools:

 - **React**: The foundational JavaScript library for this application.
-React, with its component-based structure, is used to build the user interface of the application.
+With its component-based structure, React has been used to construct the user interface of the application.
-- **Vite**: A modern build tool that ensures fast startup and compilation of the project.
-It also offers instant hot module replacement (HMR) via ES modules, speeding up the development process.
+- **Vite**: A modern build tool that allows for the rapid initialization and compilation of the project.
-- **Axios**: A popular JavaScript library used for making HTTP requests.
-In the **City Explorer application**, Axios is used to make requests to the LocationIQ API.
+- **Axios**: A popular JavaScript library for making HTTP requests.
+Within the City Explorer application, Axios is used to make requests to the LocationIQ API.

-**Project Structure:**
+### Project Structure:

-- **Components**: The application is divided into reusable React components.
-These components represent different parts of the user interface (e.g., search form, result list, map viewer).
+- **Components**: The application is divided into reusable React components:
+  - **CityExplorer**: The component that allows users to input a city name and initiate a search.
+  - **LocationInfo**: The component that displays the search results.
+  - **CityMap**: The component that displays the map of the selected city.
-- **API Requests**: The application makes requests to the LocationIQ API based on the city name entered by the user.
-These requests are facilitated by the Axios library.
+- **API Requests**: The `getLocation` function makes requests to the LocationIQ API based on the city name entered by the user.
-- **State Management**: The state of the application is managed using React's useState and useEffect hooks.
-This state provides access to user search results, errors, and the map URL.
+- **State Management**: The state of the application is managed using React's `useState` hook.
+This state provides access to information such as search results, errors, and the map URL.
-- **Style and Design**: CSS is used for styling the application.
-No specific CSS framework or library is used.
+- **Style and Design**: The styling of the application is done using CSS (App.css).
+No specific CSS framework or library has been used.

 ## Change Log
 - 30-10-2023 00:00pm